-Our business, financial condition and results of operations may be materially adversely affected by global health epidemics, including the COVID-19 outbreak.
+Our business, financial condition and results of operations may be materially adversely affected by global health epidemics, including the COVID-19 pandemic.

 Outbreaks of epidemic, pandemic, or contagious diseases such as COVID-19, could have an adverse effect on our business, financial condition, and results of operations.
-The spread of COVID-19 has resulted in the World Health Organization declaring the outbreak of COVID-19 as a global pandemic.
+The COVID-19 pandemic has resulted in a widespread health crisis that has adversely affected the economies and financial markets worldwide..
+Government efforts to contain the spread of the coronavirus including lockdowns of cities, business closures, restrictions on travel and emergency quarantines, and responses by businesses and individuals to reduce the risk of exposure to infection, including reduced travel, cancellation of meetings and events, and implementation of work-at-home policies, have caused significant disruptions to the global economy and normal business operations.
 Substantially all of our revenues and workforce are concentrated in China.
 In response to the intensifying efforts to contain the spread of COVID-19, the Chinese government took a number of actions, which included extending the Chinese New Year holiday, quarantining individuals suspected of having COVID-19, asking residents in China to stay at home and to avoid public gathering, among other things.
-During the early part of 2020, COVID-19 caused temporary closure of our CMP production, and as a result, our revenue of CMP decreased by 49.89% in the first quarter of 2020.
+For the year 2022, COVID-19 caused temporary closure of our CMP production and offset printing paper was suspended for the whole year, and as a result, our revenue of CMP decreased by 26.60% for 2022.
 It is, however, still unclear how the pandemic will evolve going forward, and we cannot assure you whether the COVID-19 pandemic will again bring about significant negative impact on our business operations, financial condition and operating results, including but not limited to negative impact to our total revenues.

-While we have resumed business operations, there remain significant uncertainties surrounding the COVID -19 outbreak and its further development as a global pandemic.
-Hence, the extent of the business disruption and the related impact on our financial results and outlook for 2021 cannot be reasonably estimated at this time.
+While we have resumed business operations, there remain significant uncertainties surrounding the COVID-19 outbreak and its further development as a global pandemic.
+Hence, the extent of the business disruption and the related impact on our financial results and outlook for 2023 cannot be reasonably estimated at this time.
 The extent to which the COVID-19 impacts our results will depend on future developments, which are highly uncertain and cannot be predicted, including new information which may emerge concerning the severity of the coronavirus and the actions taken globally to contain the corona virus or treat its impact, among others.
 Existing insurance coverage may not provide protection for all costs that may arise from all such possible events.
-We are still assessing our business operations and the total impact COVID-19 may have on our results and financial condition, but there can be no assurance that this analysis will enable us to avoid part or all of any impact from the spread of COVID-19 or its consequences, including downturns in business sentiment generally.
+We continue to assess the related risks and impacts that the COVID-19 pandemic might have on our business and financial performance.
+Until such time as the COVID-19 pandemic is contained or eradicated and global business return to more customary levels, our business and financial results might be materially adversely affected.